 CHANGE FOR NATURE: RE-WILD YOUR LIFE

-Between work, commutes, household tasks and the hours we spend sleeping, the average person is outdoors for only seven percent of each day.
-Factor in hours of screen time, and it’s no surprise that so many of us are feeling the effects of being disconnected from nature.
+Even before we all started sheltering in place, the average person was spending only seven percent of each day outside.
+Factor in hours of screen time, and it’s no surprise that so many of us are feeling the negative effects of being disconnected from nature.

 It’s been proven that people are generally happier and healthier after they’ve reconnected with nature—one study shows that it just take 120 minutes of outdoor time each week to feel noticeable benefits to your health and wellbeing.
-If you’re ready to make a change and put yourself back in touch with the outdoors, here’s how to get started.
+If you’re able to safely get outdoors and ready to put yourself back in touch with the outdoors, here’s how to do it.

-Set a timer during your work day for an interval that’s doable for you, then take a five-minute walk outside when the timer goes off.
+Take a Nature Break Set a timer during your work day for an interval that’s doable for you, then take a five-minute walk outside when the timer goes off.
 If you can’t go outside or are limiting your trips outdoors, use this time to get up, stretch, and take a long look out your window paired with some deep, restorative breathing.

-Starting a garden is most hands-on way to stay regularly connected with nature.
+Plant, Tend, Grow Starting a garden is most hands-on way to stay regularly connected with nature.
 Plant things that are native to where you live, and watch how they change season to season.
 If you have land for your garden, consider planting pollinator plants to give local insects a habitat.
 If you’re apartment-dwelling, max out every windowsill and shelf with something leafy or flowering.
-(And maybe, just maybe, see if the super will give you roof access.)

 For all the benefits that re-wilding your life can have for you mentally and physically, it can also connect you with nature in a way that makes you want to do more to help protect our biodiversity, environments and ecosystems.
-If they don’t survive, there won’t be a nature for any of us to enjoy.
+We thrive when they thrive.
 If you’re looking for even more ways to change for nature, we have a few ideas.